 5. PHILIPPINES LONG STAY VISITOR VISA EXTENSION

 When you arrive in the Philippines, citizens of most countries can get a 30-day visitor visa.
-You can then apply for a long stay visitor visa extension.
+You can then apply for a long-stay visitor visa extension.
 This visa is for 6 months and can be renewed.
 The official website for this visa is located here.

 6. PHILIPPINES SPECIAL RETIREES VISA (SRRV)

 The Special Resident Retiree’s Visa (SRRV) is a visa for those wishing to retire to the Philippines or make an investment.
-It is a multiple entry visa with special tax and other concessions.
+It is a multiple-entry visa with special tax and other concessions.
 There are a few options as follows:

 - Deposit US$20,000 in an accredited bank or invest over US$ 20,000 in Real Estate if you are over the age of 50

-- Prove a pension of at least US$800 for single / US$1,000 for a couple if you are over the age of 50
+- Prove a pension of at least US$800 for a single / US$1,000 for a couple if you are over the age of 50

 - Invest over US$ 50,000.00 in Real Estate if you are between 35 and 49 years of age.

-- For retirees who are unwell and need medical care over the age of 35 years, you can get this visa if you have a monthly pension of at least US$1,500.00, a health insurance policy and make a bank deposit of US$10,000
+- For retirees who are unwell and need medical care over the age of 35 years, you can get this visa if you have a monthly pension of at least US$1,500.00, a health insurance policy, and make a bank deposit of US$10,000

 Tourist Visas and Visa Runs

-If you are genuinely travelling around the region and working is incidental to your travels it will obviously be less of a flag to immigration than if you have been in one country for 6 months and are on your 5th 1-day trip to Laos!
+If you are genuinely traveling around the region and working is incidental to your travels it will obviously be less of a flag to immigration than if you have been in one country for 6 months and are on your 5th 1-day trip to Laos!

 Here are all the different types of tourist visas for Thailand: